ZeroDark1991/vue-update/README.md

-Requires Vuejs 2.0 && Works with vue-router
+### Requires Vuejs 2.0

+Must works with vue-router

-Use ```js this.$pushToUpdate('/foo') ``` to push a route path into the updateQueue.
+Use ``` this.$pushToUpdate('/foo') ``` to push a route path into the updateQueue.

-Then write the code you want to excute in the hook ```js update(){} ``` which triggers when the current route matches anyone in the updateQueue.
+Then write the code you want to excute in the hook ``` update(){} ``` which triggers when the current route matches anyone in the updateQueue.

-You can use it to manually control whether data should be updated when route enters, or do some other things.
+You can use it to manually control whether data should be updated when route enters, or do some things else.

 It can be helpful in some cases especially in 'keep-alive' mode.